Health risk. Are you prepared?

 • Help the person with a disability to collaborate as much as possible to boost his confidence in overcoming the situation and avoid wasting time and unnecessary actions.

-• Install alarm signals - acoustic, optical, mechanical, tactile, etc. - that can be understood by the person with a disability.
+• Install alarm signals - acoustic, optical, mechanical, tactile, etc. - that the person with a disability can understand.

-• Identify at least one accessible escape route to a safe place, so as to be prepared for an emergency.
+• Identify at least one accessible escape route to a safe place to be prepared for an emergency.

-Assistance to people with disabilities in emergency situations requires some special precautions.
+Assistance to people with disabilities in emergencies requires special precautions.

-These recommendations are of interest and concern everyone, even if there are no disabled people living in our house: during an emergency, it may happen that you have to rescue not only your family, but also friends, colleagues, acquaintances, neighbors, schoolmates, people in need of help that you might meet by chance.
-It is good that everyone has at a minimum knowledge of the fundamentals of how to help people with disabilities.
+These recommendations are important for everyone to consider, even if there are no disabled individuals living in our household.
+In an emergency, you may need to rescue not only your family but also friends, colleagues, acquaintances, neighbors, classmates, or others in need of help whom you may encounter by chance.
+It's beneficial for everyone to have at least a basic understanding of how to assist people with disabilities.

 People with cognitive disabilities